robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 mathematical tricks that are beyond the scope of this article.
 We can extract major frequencies that builds the signal even there is a lot of random noise.

-Now you may ask - what can be done with such slow algorithm?
-The answer is that we can do pretty much especially with sound.
-Frequency of sound waves that humans hear are between 20Hz - 20kHz.
-To store them properly we need to use sampling rate of 44.1kHz.
-This number of samples per second is relatively low for modern CPUs that executes instructions at rate of couple GHz.
-That allows us to handle audio samples in the real time even with slow algorithm.
-Additionally we don't have to compute all frequency bins per each time domain window.
+Now you may ask - can we really do something useful with such slow algorithm?
+The answer is yes we can.
+We can easily improve performance by reducing number of frequency bins.
 We can just assume that our data is carried by some fixed frequency and compute only related frequency bin.
-We just don't need other bins since they are not carrying our data.
+We don't need other bins since they are not carrying our data.
 In case of our example (160 bins on frequency domain chart) it will increase the speed 160 times.

-[....]
-- add this sentence somewhere
-- remove first part of section above
-In case of JavaScript As a source of samples we can just use microphone which almost all devices have.
+What about JavaScript - how to get samples?
+We can access them via Web Audio API from microphone connected to your machine.
+Samples are coming in chunks (1024, 2048, ...) in fixed time intervals that depends on chunk size.
+Similar thing happens when we need to play sound.
+We need to fill array that came in the event and it will be played by the speakers.

 Other question may come - why we need to write everything from scratch?
 There should be plenty of DSP libraries that are just ready to use.
 The answer is **for fun**! :) It's like with car, you can enter it and just drive but